 Before you start laughing at the very idea of someone with ADHD "avoiding distractions," let's hasten to say that, in this case, we're just talking about practical things that you can do to try to minimize the intrusions of the world outside your current project.

 Is your cell phone right by you at all times?
 Putting it away, such as on a charger in another room, might be a good idea.
 If you're not entirely comfortable with that, then turning it off, setting it to vibrate or completely silent, keeping it face-down, or going to airplane mode are all viable options for keeping the phone from sucking you in.
-After you have worked for the amount of time you’ve set as a goal, you can check your phone to make sure that you haven't missed anything vital.
+After you have worked, say on a medical logo design concepts, for the amount of time you’ve set as a goal, you can check your phone to make sure that you haven't missed anything vital.

 In an article on ADHD in the workplace, ADDItude Magazine emphasizes not only getting work done, but developing a "workplace strategy that will enable you to work at peak efficiency."
 This can mean different things for different people,

 but one of the suggestions is working earlier or later than the majority of your co-workers, thus finding quiet times with fewer distractions.
 As a graphic designer, you may work in an office or from home - either way, adjusting your work times if possible can help you to circumvent the additional distractions that inevitably come from the presence of others.

 Adam McIntyre also suggests to "get work done when you've found focus and motivation.
 If it's outside work hours, during your lunch break or 10 minutes before home-time - don't stop when you're focussed or "in the zone".
 You never know how long it'll be until you're distracted again."

 Though there are no guarantees that you will be able to entirely get rid of external distractions - it's pretty much impossible to be creative in a vacuum, after all - taking a good look at your environment and circumstances and then taking steps to change what needs to be changed can help to mitigate the effects of those distractions.